izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Devices.md

 ## Automation Pools

-The Device Service supports automation job device reservations, which can be constrained by pool, platform, and model.
+The device manager supports automation job device reservations, which can be constrained by pool, platform, and model.

 We recommend that you use the [Gauntlet integration](#gauntlet-integration) with the reservation system.
 However, you can also drive custom solutions using the same REST API.